15.4 Configuring LDAP Objects

 An eDirectory installation creates an LDAP server object and an LDAP Group object.
 The default configuration for LDAP Services is located in the directory on these two objects.
-You can modify the default configuration by using either the ConsoleOne LDAP snap-in or the LDAP Management task in Novell iManager.
+You can modify the default configuration by using the LDAP Management task in NetIQ iManager.

 The LDAP server object represents server-specific configuration data.